top of page

 HYAKKIYAKO

-The title and theme of this series is a reference to the Hyakkiyako and Tsukumogami scrolls from the Muromachi and Edo periods of Japan.
-There is an old Japanese belief that a household object that has been used for 100 years will develop a spirit and become a little tsukumogami monster.
-They often come out at night to play tricks on humans, but occasionally will do something helpful as well.
-Hyakkiyako, directly translated to "parade of one hundred demons," is the night time parade of many of these little monsters, alongside Yokai demons of Japanese folklore.
-In this series, I replaced the imagery of demons or monsters with small ghostly feminine figures, taking similar poses to the original scrolls, but carrying and embodying a blend of old and modern household objects (such as a bento box or rice cooker).
-In the wasteful world that we live in today, I imagine what it would be like to use household objects with such care that it lasts well beyond our lifetimes, enough to develop a spirit, and what it would be like if these little monsters still had a place to exist today.
+The title and theme of these paintings are a reference to the Hyakkiyako and Tsukumogami scrolls from the Muromachi and Edo periods of Japan.
+There is an old Japanese belief that household objects that have been used for over a century develop spirits and become animisms reffered to as Tsukumogami.
+They often appear in the dark of night to play tricks on humans, with the occasional offering of a helping hand.
+Hyakkiyako, directly translated to "night parade of a hundred demons," is the parade of Tsukumogami spirits alongside Yokai demons of Japanese folklore.
+In these four paintings, I replaced the imagery of demons or monsters with small ghostly feminine figures, taking similar poses to the original scrolls, but carrying and embodying a blend of old and modern household objects (such as a bento box or rice cooker).
+In the wasteful world that we live in today, I imagine what it would be like to use household objects with such care that they last well beyond our lifetimes, enough to develop a spirit, and what their existence would be if Tsukumogami still had a place to exist in today's society.